-The main and the longer-term refinancing operations are executed according to an
+The main and the longer-term refinancing operations are executed according to an indicative calendar published by the Eurosystem.3 The calendar is published at least three months before the start of the year for

-- I In fixed rate foreign exchange swap tenders, the ECB fixes the swap points of the operation and the counterparties offer the amount of currency kept fixed that they wish to sell (and buy back) or buy (and sell back) at that rate. - 2 In variable rate foreign exchange swap tenders, the counterparties bid the amount of the currency kept fixed and the swap point quotation at which they wish to enter into the operation.
+- 1 In fixed rate foreign exchange swap tenders, the ECB fixes the swap points of the operation and the counterparties offer the amount of currency kept fixed that they wish to sell (and buy back) or buy (and sell back) at that rate. - 2 In variable rate foreign exchange swap tenders, the counterparties bid the amount of the currency kept fixed and the swap point quotation at which they wish to enter into the operation. - 3 The calendar for the Eurosystem's tender operations can be found on the ECB's website (www.ecb.int), as well as on the Eurosystem websites (see Annex 5).

-Chart 2

-Normal time frame for the operational steps for quick tenders indicative calendar published by the Eurosystem.3 The calendar is published at least three months before the start of the year for which it is valid.
-The normal trade days for the the longer-term refinancing and operations are specified in Table 2.
-The ECB aims to ensure that counterparties in all Member States can participate in the main and refinancing the longer-term operations.
-Therefore, when compiling the calendar for these operations, the ECB makes appropriate adjustments to the normal schedule so as to take into account bank holidays in the individual Member States.
+Table 2 Normal trade days for the main and the longer-term refinancing operations compiling the calendar for these operations, the ECB makes appropriate adjustments to the normal schedule to take into account bank holidays in the individual Member States.